Is Our Country Failing At Sport Due To The Lack Of Opportunity Given To State Schools?

 I believe that there are multiple factors for this.

-Funding being a significant reason, closely followed by quality of the teacher/coach and then the lack of a cross over and opportunity between state and private school sports.
-Ultimately all of these factors could lead to thousands of high level or potentially ?world class? athletes being over looked, therefore having a negative effect on a country as a whole succeeding in any given sport.
+Funding is a significant reason, closely followed by the quality of the teacher/coach and then the lack of a crossover and opportunity between state and private school sports.
+Ultimately, all of these factors could lead to thousands of high-level or potentially 'world-class' athletes being overlooked, therefore harming a country as a whole in any given sport.

 I mentioned previously that I feel funding for sports in state schools is a massive factor.
 This can be from the equipment that has been with the school long before most students were born, or the school mini bus that has the main colour of rust orange.
-The students need to be getting the opportunity to train and play at a standard that could motivate and spur them on to feel that one day they could be playing sport as a full time job, with potential to represent their country.
-You compare this to the ultra-modern high tech sporting equipment and facilities that private schools are buying that gives the students a sense that this is the norm, unfortunately state schools just can?t compete.
+The students need to be getting the opportunity to train and play at a standard that could motivate and spur them on to feel that one day they could be playing sport as a full-time job, with the potential to represent their country.
+You compare this to the ultra-modern high-tech sporting equipment and facilities that private schools are buying, which gives the students a sense that this is the norm.
+Unfortunately, state schools just can't compete.

 Caterham private school sports facilities.